event-modeling/eventmodeling.org/content/posts/what-is-event-modeling/index.md

 #### Estimates without Estimating

 With a constant cost curve, the effort for an organization to implement can simply be measured over many features over time.
-This is an impartial way to empiracally determine the velocity of teams.
+This is an impartial way to empirically determine the velocity of teams.
 These numbers are then used to scope, schedule and cost out future projects.

-##### Technical Sidenote About Test Driven Development
+##### Technical Side-Note About Test Driven Development

 This is the impact of the adoption of Agile practices in the industry to put band-aids over the core issue of lack of design.
 Because the scope of each set of requirements is now per workflow step, the refactoring step of TDD does not impact other workflow steps in the event model.
 When we don't have an event model, refactoring goes unrestricted and previously completed pieces of work have to be adjusted.
 The more work is already completed, the more that has to be reviewed and adjusted with each new addition as we build the solution.

 #### Subcontracting

 The constant cost curve gives the opportunity to do fixed-cost projects.
 Once there is a velocity established for a team, you have the cost of the software for your organization.
-With this number, you now can price out what you are willing to give contractorns in pay for each workflow step they complete.
+With this number, you now can price out what you are willing to give contractors in pay for each workflow step they complete.

 ##### Guarantees